For Veterans or Reservists, we’ll show you how to form an LLC in PA for free in this short article.

 Take your approved PA Certificate of Organization, Federal Tax ID Number, and Driver’s License to the bank to open a business checking account in the name of the LLC.

-It’s strongly recommend to create a separate bank account for the LLC to keep business and personal finances apart; an important part of running a legitimate company.
+It’s strongly recommended to create a separate bank account for the LLC to keep business and personal finances apart; an important part of running a legitimate company.

-You can read more LLC banking tips here.
+You can learn more about LLC banking here: LLC bank account.

 7. Obtain any Required Business Licenses and/or Permits